Phase transitions and thermodynamic geometry of a Kerr-Newman black hole in a cavity: Introduction

-Recently, some works have been focusing on the thermodynamics of other types of black holes in a cavity, which devoted to comparing phase transitions of black holes under different boundary conditions, i.e., AdS space and the cavity.
-For example, a Born-Infeld black hole in a cavity \cite{Wang:2019kxp,Liang:2019dni}, a Gauss-Bonnet black hole in a cavity \cite{Wang:2019urm}, a RN black hole surrounded by quintessence in a cavity \cite{Huang:2021iyf}, a spontaneously scalarized RN black hole in a cavity \cite{Yao:2021zid} and a BTZ black hole in a cavity \cite{Huang:2021eby} were fully studied.
-The main conclusion is that the thermodynamics and phase transitions of black holes under the two different boundary conditions show close resemblances but several dissimilarities.
-Furthermore, the thermodynamics of a black hole in a cavity can be discussed in an extended phase space, where the volume of the cavity was treated as a thermodynamic volume \cite{Wang:2020hjw}.
-Other thermodynamic properties for black holes in a cavity such as the Ruppeiner geometry were also investigated in \cite{Wang:2019cax,Wang:2021llu}, which indicated that there may be a connection between black hole microstates and boundary conditions \cite{Wang:2019cax}.
+Recently, some works have been focusing on thermodynamics of various black holes in a cavity, which devoted to comparing phase transitions of black holes under different boundary conditions \cite{Wang:2019kxp,Liang:2019dni,Wang:2019urm,Huang:2021iyf,Yao:2021zid,Huang:2021eby}, i.e., AdS space and the cavity.
+A main conclusion is that the thermodynamics and phase transitions of black holes under the two different boundary conditions show close resemblances but several dissimilarities in details.
+Furthermore, the thermodynamics of a black hole in a cavity was discussed in an extended phase space, where volume of the cavity was treated as thermodynamic volume \cite{Wang:2020hjw}.
 On the whole, most discussions about the thermodynamics of black holes in a cavity especially phase transitions, were based on static black holes.
-Although the rotating BTZ black hole was discussed in \cite{Huang:2021eby}, it did not show rich phase structures due to the non-negative heat capacity.
-Therefore, one naturally generalizes the study to a rotating and charged Kerr-Newman black hole.
+Although a rotating BTZ black hole was studied in \cite{Huang:2021eby}, it did not show rich phase structures due to its non-negative heat capacity.
+Therefore, one naturally generalizes the study to a four-dimensional black hole with an angular momentum.